 4 x 3 = 12row.

-Now, let us apply these rules and the definitions of the orthogonal array in example 1 and try to find the tests involved
+Now, let us apply these rules and the definitions of the orthogonal array to example 1 and try to find the tests involved.

 Applying Rule 1

 Consider the two factors X & Y. Now list down all possible combinations for the pair which will be 0 0, 0 1, 1 0 and 1 1

 Consider the factors X & Z and list down all possible combinations for the pair and here notice to shuffle the order while writing the pairs i.e. 0 0, 0 1, 1 1 and 1 0.
 Note that here we changed the order of the values of Z for the 3rd and 4th pair.

 We can explain this in another way.

 - Write down all the values of X similar to how it is written for the pairs X & Y.

 - For the first two pairs, write values of Z as same as Y in pairs of X & Y.

 - To cover all pair combinations of Y & Z, interchange the values of Z in the 3rd and 4th pairs as highlighted in the table below.